mesosphere/universe/tutorial/GetStarted.md

 ## Prerequisites
-Before the launch, make sure you have:
+Before the launch, make sure you have met the following conditions.

-* Access to a running [DC/OS](https://dcos.io/docs/latest/overview/what-is-dcos/).
+### Library dependencies
 * [DC/OS CLI](https://dcos.io/docs/latest/cli/install/) installed and configured.
 * [jq](https://stedolan.github.io/jq/download/) is installed in your environment.
 * python3 in your environment.
 * Docker is installed.
+* json-schema is installed (This is python library that can be installed with `pip` or `conda`)

+### Access requirements
+* Access to a running [DC/OS](https://dcos.io/docs/latest/overview/what-is-dcos/).
+* The Universe Server needs to be built and run in a location accessible by the DC/OS Cluster

 ## Required nomenclature